Some posts contain compensated links. Please read this disclaimer for more info.

 - Bus travel in Croatia – useful numbers

 Taking the bus in Croatia is often the most efficient way of getting around.
-The network is extremely comprehensive, and even the smallest village is connected.
+The network is extremely comprehensive, and even the smallest village is still connected, even in 2021.

 Online information is improving, as is the option of buying tickets online.
-Expect to stop at least once on a longer journey, welcome news for smokers and those in need of a toilet.
+Expect to stop at least once on a longer journey, welcome news for smokers, those who really need to stretch their legs and those in need of a toilet.

 Tickets can be bought in advance or from the driver, although availability of tickets can be an issue in season.
 If you are carrying luggage, you must store this in the hold, at a cost of 7 kuna per item.